rochesterxugroup/csc249_final_proj_2020/submission/README.md

   - Novelty of your method, which cannot be too simple (e.g., more training epochs, larger learning rate).
   - Performance on validation set.

+- presentation.pdf (or presentation.ppt(x)) - This file is a presentation version of the write up.
+Method description, novelty, and performance should be reported in this file.
-- Prediction result on testing set.
-Please refer to README.md of each code template for more details.
+- *netID*.pkl - Prediction result on testing set.
+Please refer to README.md of the code template for more details.
+Replace *netID* with your real netID.

 Finally, **zip** this folder to `submission.zip`.
+Note that please **zip the folder** instead of selecting all files of this folder and zip.
 Please do not use other archive formats (e.g. rar, tar, etc.).